isamu-isozaki/teamai_test/marketing/blog/release-posts/index.html.md

 ### Omnibus improvements

-To be added by the [build Product Manager](/handbook/product/#performance) during the [general contributions](#general-contributions) stage.
+To be added by the [build Product Manager](https://github.com/isamu-isozaki/teamai_test/tree/master/product/#performance/index.html.md) during the [general contributions](#general-contributions/index.html.md) stage.

 ### Extras

-If you need an extra block to convey important info, and it doesn't fit the other blog post sections, you can use the `extras` block, right before `deprecations` (in the release post YAML datafile):
+If you need an extra block to convey important info, and it doesn't fit the other blog post sections, you can use the `extras` block, right before `deprecations` (in the release post YAML datafile/index.html.md):

 ```yaml
 extras: